 To report a problem with drainage or our coastal defences complete drainage and costal defences.

 The area from the Cleethorpes Leisure Centre to the county boundary made into a Local Nature Reserve.
 For a number of years there has been concern that the saltmarsh is spreading north of the Cleethorpes Leisure Centre and that it would spoil the beach for tourists.

 We agreed with Natural England that there would be a six year period of monitoring of the saltmarsh with research into life-forms that are dependent on this habitat.
 It provides a vital staging post for migratory birds with over 150,000 feeding there during the winter months.
 Habitats include saltmarshes, mud flats, sand dunes and sand banks.
 These all add to the wildlife of the area.

 The importance of the estuary was recognised in 1988 when some areas were designated as a Site of Special Scientific Interest (SSSI).
 This has been endorsed by European Directives which have made it a:

 - Special Protected Area (SPA)

 - European marine site

-In 2007, the Institute of Estuarine and Coastal Studies, at the University of Hull, were commissioned to carry out monitoring work and they established a baseline report.
-This work continues with repeated fixed point photography and mapping of the saltmarsh.
-North East Lincolnshire Council will also be continuing with its research and monitoring of the area.
+The Institute of Estuarine and Coastal Studies, at the University of Hull, are also monitoring the area.
+This work includes repeated fixed point photography and mapping of the saltmarsh.